Nutrition and Food Sciences AMP

 Comprehensive Examination

 Non-Thesis M.S. candidates will present an oral presentation on their final project by the end of the semester for which the final project credits have been assigned.
 The oral presentation will be attended by the Faculty Mentor and at least 2 additional members of the NFS Graduate Program.
 These 3 people form the student’s Faculty Project Review Committee.
-1 Graduate College faculty member from another department can substitute for one NFS faculty member.
-The student must create a flyer announcing the oral presentation 2 weeks before the presentation date and send it to their committee and to the NFS administrator for distribution.
+One Graduate College faculty member from another department can substitute for one NFS faculty member.
+The student must create a flyer announcing the oral presentation 2 weeks before the presentation date and send it to their committee and to the NFS Graduate Coordinator for distribution.
 The following information should be included: project title, student’s name and degree program, presentation date, time and location, and project description.
 This oral presentation and the Faculty Project Review Committee meeting that follows will constitute the student’s M.S.
 Comprehensive Examination.

 Requirements for Advancement to Candidacy for the Degree of Master of Science